geochap/faqtiv-agent-toolkit/README.md

 The server will respond with a JSON object containing the task result or an error message.

-Useful for development and testing before exporting to a standalone agent.
+Useful for development and testing, internally it exports and runs a standalone agent.

 ### Migrating Tasks